What We Do

 It’s important to get people talking.
 We bring partners and community leaders together to more powerfully impact issues related to poverty and public health.
 Through our coalition work, we effectively manage action-oriented collaborations, ensure efforts are never duplicated, and keep the work moving forward.
 Through our “convening” work, we help local and state leaders and citizens address pressing issues like gun violence, health coverage, and poverty.

 One of the Public Policy Institute’s strengths is the ability to get the right people at the table.
-Our coalitions and programs with a focus on convening include: Milwaukee County Substance Abuse Prevention Coalition, City of Milwaukee Tobacco-Free Alliance, Milwaukee Brighter Futures Initiative, Conversations with Policy Leaders, and Coming Together Milwaukee.
+Our coalitions and programs with a focus on convening include: Milwaukee County Substance Abuse Prevention Coalition, City of Milwaukee Tobacco-Free Alliance, Milwaukee Brighter Futures Initiative, the 53206 Drug-Free Communities Project, the Southeast Wisconsin Region of the Alliance for Wisconsin Youth, and Conversations with Policy Leaders.

 Helping Community-Based Agencies Impact Poverty Through Prevention Work & Promoting Achievement